-Chadwick Boseman Dead at 43: Chris Pratt, Octavia Spencer and More React - E!
+Chadwick Boseman Dead at 43: Black Panther Actor's Marvel Co-Stars and More React - E!
 Online

 Director Jordan Peele was one of the first to react to the news, writing on Twitter, "This is a crushing blow."

-To see how other stars are responding to the Black Panther actor's death continue reading below.
+To see how other stars are responding to the Black Panther star's tragic passing, continue reading below.

-Jake Tapper: "I just heard that Chadwick Boseman died of colon cancer.
-Such horrible news.
-He was such an incredibly talented actor and lovely person.
-He played Jackie Robinson in "42" and we hear this horrible news on Jackie Robinson day.
-So awful.
-Life is short.
-Be kind."
+Brie Larson: Chadwick was someone who radiated power and peace.
+Who stood for so much more than himself.
+Who took the time to really see how you were doing and gave words of encouragement when you felt unsure.
+I'm honored to have the memories I have.
+The conversations, the laughter.
+My heart is with you and your family.
+You will be missed and never forgotten.
+Rest in power and peace my friend.

+Chris Evans: "I'm absolutely devastated.
+This is beyond heartbreaking.
+Chadwick was special.
+A true original.
+He was a deeply committed and constantly curious artist.
+Few performers have such power and versatility.
+He had so much amazing work still left to create.
+I'm endlessly grateful for our friendship.
+My thoughts and prayers are with his family.
+Rest in power, King."

 Chris Pratt: "This is such devastating news.
 We're praying for his family.
 The world has lost an immeasurable talent and a great person. "